Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Computing the moments

 \begin{remark} There has been much recent work, notably \cite{lipnowskiST:cohen-lenstra-roots-of-unity} and \cite{sawinW:conjectures-for-distributions-containing-roots-of-unity}, studying versions of the Cohen-Lenstra heuristics in the presence of roots of unity.
 When working over function fields, the difference in behavior of the Cohen-Lenstra heuristics when the base field has certain roots of unity, can be traced back to a certain moduli space whose connected components are not all geometrically connected.
 However, in the context of the BKLPR heuristics, \autoref{proposition:geometric-moments} shows the connected components are always geometrically connected.
-This explains why the BKLPR heuristics are not sensitive to roots of unity in the base field. \end{remark}
+This explains why the BKLPR heuristics are not sensitive to roots of unity in the base field. \end{remark} \begin{remark} We note that \autoref{proposition:geometric-moments} is quite closely related to the main results of \cite{parkW:average-selmer-rank-in-quadratic-twist-families}.
+Although it is not exactly stated in this language, it follows from the Lang-Weil bounds that they prove a version of \autoref{proposition:geometric-moments} in the special case that $H$ is of the form $\mathbb Z/\ell \mathbb Z$ for $\ell \geq 5$ a prime, and $A$ an elliptic curve.
+Both of our proofs follow a similar approach, and their proof is essentially a special case of ours. \end{remark}

 \begin{proof} As a first step, note that the monodromy representation $D_{Q_{\mathscr F^n_b}}\circ \rho_{\mathscr F^n_b}$ surjects onto the diagonal copy of $\mathbb Z/2 \mathbb Z$ by \autoref{lemma:determinant-monodromy}.
 We first deal with case $(1)$.
 Let $\overline b$ denote a geometric point over $b$.
 Take $G_{\nu,n}$ to be the arithmetic monodromy group at $b$, $\im \rho_{\mathscr F^n_b}$.